tmolteno/d1_build/README.md

 And the image will be built.

+### Clean Build

+Just issue,

+    docker-compose build --no-cache

+And everything will be rebulid (new kernel download e.t.c.).
+This is very slow (on my laptop)

 ## WORK-IN-PROGRESS

 Caution.
 This is a work in progress and is not fully working yet.
 Help is appreciated.